keras-team/keras-io/examples/nlp/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Beam search generated text:
-b'[BOS] " i don \' t know , " he said , " but i don \' t know what i \' m going to do . i don \' t know what i \' m going to do . i don \' t know what i \' m going to do , but i \' m going to do it , and i \' m going to do it . " [PAD] went on , " he went on'
+b'[BOS] " i don \' t suppose that , " the captain said , with a smile . " i \' ll tell you what i \' ll have to do . i \' ll tell you what i \' ll do . i \' ll tell you about it . i \' ll tell you what i \' ll do . i \' ll tell you about it . i \' ll tell you about it . i \''
 ```
 </div>